The Trewin House

 This house came about because the clients knew they had an exceptional site and understood well that it required great architecture.
 A contemporary home that worked with the site’s steep slopes whilst capturing the breathtaking sea views was necessary.
 WOLF ARCHITECTS being well known for very contemporary homes on challenging sites was thus commissioned to accomplish those most challenging tasks.

 Size: 50 Squares (603.86 Square Meters)

-3 Living Spaces / 4 Car Spaces
+3 Living Spaces • 4 Car Spaces

-Rammed Earth was building material envisioned from the onset as structural feature that would form an essential part of the homes character.
-While rammed earth has been around for centuries it ia a relatively innovative and unique building material for Melbourne It has a textural ambience which feels warm, natural and earthy.
+Rammed earth was building material envisioned from the onset as structural feature that would form an essential part of the homes character.
+While rammed earth has been around for centuries it is a relatively innovative and unique building material for Melbourne.
+It has a textural ambience which feels warm, natural and earthy.
 For the Trewin house it forms a continuous solid 400mm thick wall that defines the entry from outside and then extends through the entrance, along the stairs to finish as a balustrade on the first floor.
 WOLF architects wanted it to be a continuous surface that you could run your hands across from the moment of arrival through to the upper levels.

 The owners are overjoyed and have remarked that “everyday feels a blessing” in a such a home.
 The Trewin house marks not only the very first WOLF house in Mount Martha, and usage of rammed earth but a home that truly delivers joy to its users and built to last.